 - Intimacy: They can be reluctant to become involved with people unless they’re certain of being liked.
 They find intimate relationships incredibly difficult because of their fear of being shamed or ridiculed.

-To be diagnosed with avoidant personality disorder, the following pathological personality traits need to be present:
+To be diagnosed with avoidant personality disorder specifically, the following pathological personality traits need to be present.
+Most are in relation to detachment, which is characterised by:

 - Withdrawal, including reticence in social situations, avoiding social contact and activity, and lack of initiating social contact.